- Private visit to the major Biennale exhibits at the Giardini and Arsenale

 - The assistance of an experienced guide

-- Our expert guide will select the most prominent exhibitions.
+- Your expert guide will select the most prominent exhibitions.

-- Cost of this tour 400 euros for each three-hour tour
+- Cost of this tour 930 euros for seven-hour tour

 - Admissions: Full- Regular 25,50 euros – Students under 26 years old 16,50 euros (with current student ID)

 - We can prebuy tickets for you

 - For larger parties: please send us an email!